SymblDev/reusable-react-components/README.md

     > **Note**: Closed Captions are mandatory by default, so they are required to be passed to `<Symbl />` component.

-  In order to display all the features we can simply pass the required details to `<Symbl />` component which we get from `useSymbl` Hook.
+  In order to display all the features we can simply pass the required details to `<Symbl />` component which we get from `useSymbl` hook.

     ```javascript
     <Symbl